Macroeconomic Outlook as of November 2025

 • 1.
-Federal Reserve Policy & Interest Rates - Fed has begun the easing process, we expect modest cuts to continue as economic risks of a slowing economy outweigh inflation concerns.
+Federal Reserve Policy & Interest Rates - Fed has formally entered the easing cycle, we expect modest cuts to continue as economic risks of a slowing economy outweigh inflation concerns.

-• Data uncertainty is elevated: the current US government shutdown is delaying key releases (jobs, CPI), which complicates the Fed’s decision-making.
+• Data uncertainty is elevated: the US government shutdown delayed key releases (jobs, CPI), which complicates the Fed’s decision-making.

 • 2.
 Inflation Dynamics - Inflation is sticky (around 3%) and likely to stay above historical 2% target.
 Challenging times for traditional fixed income positioning continue.